VertNet/bigquery/byClass/README.md

 In order to run, this script needs the googleapis module installed and accessible to python via the PYTHONPATH.
 The module and instructions on how to install it can be found here: https://github.com/jotegui/googleapis.

 It also requires the client_secrets.json file, which can be obtained through the Developers' console (https://console.developers.google.com).
+Please refer to the documentation in the googleapis GitHub repo for instructions on how to get this client_secrets.json file.

 The configuration variables for the BigQuery and CloudStorage services are included in the folder, in the byclass_cred.py module.
 The byClass.py script is prepared to load them automatically.